Bansal-ORGroup/AdversarialCameraViewFramePlacement/README.md

 ## Data:

 Within the "instance" directory, there are subfolders named according to the particular problem we address in our paper.
-The "Demand" subfolder contains the generated request used in our tests, while the "realization" subfolder stores produced realzation vectors.Each instance is stored in a pickle file, with its name containing two descriptive numbers.
-The first number indicates the count of requests, while the second represents the replication number.
+The "Demand" subfolder contains the generated request used in our tests, while the "realization" subfolder stores produced realzation vectors.
+Each instance is stored in a pickle file, with its name containing two descriptive numbers.
+The first number indicates the number of requests, while the second represents the replication number.

 ## Loading Data from Pickle File